waveform80/tvrip/docs/index.rst

 ========

-tvrip is a small command line script that brings together several other utilities (Handbrake, Atomic Parsley, GOCR, etc.) with the aim of making it relatively simple to rip whole seasons or series of TV episodes from DVD to high quality MP4s, along with optional subtitles (either ripped straight as images into VOBSUB or tranlsated into text SubRip).
+tvrip is a small command line script that brings together several other utilities (Handbrake and Atomic Parsley etc.) with the aim of making it relatively simple to rip whole seasons or series of TV episodes from DVD to high quality MP4s, along with optional subtitles.

 Contents: